esheldon/nsim/config/README.md

 THE BIAS IS NOT ADDITIVE

+- MH
+    - 10000 burnin, 10000 step
+        - was more biased than emcee
+        - gg01rtest6 did prior after and looks better, but still more biased
+        - gg01rtest7 prior after and now 40000 after burnin to see if looks better

 - isample
     - gg01rtest4
         - 200 min had bias high.
 Most were > 1000 actually